Parent Handbook

 Discipline

 The foundation of Seattle Public Schools’ discipline policy is one of prevention, by establishing a positive school climate that includes shared behavioral expectations and a common language for talking about expected behavior that is inclusive of students, families, teachers, administrators, volunteers, and other staff (within a Positive Behavior Interventions and Supports (PBIS) framework).
 Discipline procedures and strategies aim to maximize instructional time and reduce out of school consequences for behavior.
-This document applies to all students and is designed to applies to all students and is designed to educate all members of the educational community as to the rules, regulations, and due process procedures.
+This document applies to all students and is designed to apply to all students and is designed to educate all members of the educational community as to the rules, regulations, and due process procedures.
 We encourage families to review the Student Rights & Responsibilities with their student.
 It describes our expectations at school as well as what students can expect from adults at school.
 This document was in the first day packets but is also available in the front office.

 Dress Code